aws-samples/amazon-lex-digital-human-uneeq/README.md

-# Amazon LexV1 and Digital Human Integration
+# Amazon Lex v1 and Digital Human Integration

 This repository provides the supporting code to deploy an Amazon Lex v1 bot and Uneeq digital human integration as described in the blog **Build an integration between Amazon Lex 2 and a digital human**